jmangt/test-driven-puppet/librarian_puppet.md

 If both `hotdogcom` role and and `wordpress` profile are using a `Puppetfile` to declare their dependencies, we can run the `librarian-puppet install` command, and `librarian-puppet` would take care of downloading all the necessary modules into your Puppet modules directory.

 Deploying roles with `librarian-puppet` has a great advantage over the traditional Puppet Master approach.

-By using the `git flow` methodololy of branching, combined with the dependency declaration of the Puppetfile, we can generate a new deployment scenario.
-Both for our current module as with it's dependencies.
+By using the `git flow` methodololy, combined with the dependency declaration of the Puppetfile, we can generate a new deployment scenario for both for our current module as with it's dependencies.

 For example.
 If our `hotdogcom`